-The museum is the brainchild of Steve Haseldine who has been professionally engaged in radio communications for over 40 years and as a licensed radio amateur (G8EBM) for over 46 years.
+The museum is the brainchild of Steve Haseldine who has been professionally engaged in radio communications and software for over 50 years and as a licensed radio amateur (G8EBM) for over 48 years.
 Initially the items on display are from his personal collection.
 Steve was concerned that much of our radio heritage was being consigned to the skip and lost to future generations.
 With several thousand items of equipment it was felt that now was the time to launch the museum.

 Steve is supported by a group of Museum Trustees who are all highly experienced professional electronics and radio engineers who are are also radio amateurs and live and breath radio !